 - Reports on antibiotic resistance from the World Health Organization and the CDC.

-- The U.K. and Sweden collaborated on a May 2014 report on the threat antibiotic resistance poses to global health security.
+- A U.K.-Swedish report on the threat antibiotic resistance poses to global health security.

 - The Pew Charitable Trust’s report “Reviving the Pipeline of Life-Savings Antibiotics.”